 Since 2001 and on his free time, he positions Hispanics as Canada's Creative Class, and provides guidance and support to hundreds of immigrants.
 He’s been quoted in the international business best seller "Why Mexicans Don't Drink Molson" and written for three York University books on civism, immigration and the 2015 Pan American Games.
-He was the first Hispanic to be involved with the Games and the only one who successfully advocated for ethnic inclusion and home ownership at the Pan American Village.
-He led the first ever delegation of influential Hispanics to privately meet with a Prime Minister of Canada to discuss community issues - a historic moment for the Spanish speaking community of Canada.
+He was the first Hispanic to be involved with the Games and the only one who successfully advocated for ethnic inclusion in procurement and in home ownership at the Pan American Village.
+He led the first delegation of influential Hispanics to privately meet with a Prime Minister of Canada to discuss community issues - a historic moment.

-Mauricio has created several community programs and founded four associations aimed at building up the Hispanic community in Canada.
-He also created the annual ‘10 most influential Hispanic Canadians’ awards, which since inception in 2007 has recognized 100 influential people from across Canada.
-In 2016, he spearheaded, co-led and contributed to the fundraising campaign that raised $110,000 for Hispanic/Latino students at Ryerson University.
-He is a Fellow at York University's Stong College.
+Mauricio has created many programs and founded four associations aimed at building up the Hispanic community in Canada.
+He also created the annual ‘10 most influential Hispanic Canadians’ awards, which since 2007 has recognized 110 influential people from across Canada.
+In 2016, he spearheaded, co-led and contributed to the fundraising campaign that raised $120,000 for Hispanic/Latino students at Ryerson University.

 Mauricio studied International Management and Finance at both Ryerson University and Seneca College, and made member of the Golden Key Society for academic accomplishments.
 He was the Seneca College Nominee for the Premier of Ontario awards.